medialab/portic-storymaps-2021/README.md

 ## Updating the thumbnails

 Thumbnails making for the `atlas` view is automated.
-To update thumbnails, in two different terminal tab, run :
+To update thumbnails, **in two different terminal tabs**, run :

 ```bash
 yarn start